stefanos990/stefanos990.github.io/projects/illustrating_pi.md

 <div class="message">
   What is "Pi"?
 </div>
-The number <strong><abbr title="3.14159..">π</abbr></strong> is a mathematical constant, the ratio of a circle's circumference to its diameter, commonly approximated as 3.14159.
+The number <strong>π</strong> is a mathematical constant, the ratio of a circle's circumference to its diameter, commonly approximated as 3.14159.
 It has been represented by the Greek letter "π" since the mid-18th century, though it is also sometimes spelled out as "pi" (/paɪ/).

 Being an irrational number, π cannot be expressed exactly as a common fraction, although fractions such as 22/7 and other rational numbers are commonly used to approximate π.
 Consequently its decimal representation never ends and never settles into a permanent repeating pattern.
 The digits appear to be randomly distributed; however, to date, no proof of this has been discovered.